-Women with disabilities are people who identify as women, transgender people, gender diverse people and/or non-binary folk who come from many backgrounds and have many different life experiences:
+Women with disabilities are people who identify as women, transgender people, gender diverse people and/or non-binary folk.
+We come from many backgrounds and have many different life experiences.
+We:

-- We come from different cultures and speak and sign many languages. - We live in cities, regional towns and rural areas. - We may be attracted to people of any gender. - We may be Aboriginal and/or Torres Strait Islander. - We are young people and older people. - These may impact on our lives at any time.
+- Come from different cultures and speak and sign many languages. - Live in cities, regional towns and rural areas. - May be attracted to people of any gender. - May be Aboriginal and/or Torres Strait Islander. - Are young people and older people.

+These factors and experiences may impact on our lives at any time.